pengSherryYel/ReplidecPlus/README.md

   RepliDecPlus can not direct use fasta file.
 We prepare a scirpt to transform fasta file into text format
   ```
-  cd utility
+  ## for Conda
-  sh fasta2list.sh your_query_seq.fasta sequence.list
+  sh ReplidecPlus/utility/fasta2list.sh your_query_seq.fasta sequence.list split_dir

+  ## for Docker (this will add /data prefix for each sequence)
+  docker run -v `pwd`:/data pengsherry/replidec_plus python ReplidecPlus/utility/fasta2list_forDocker.sh
+  /data/your_query_seq.fasta /data/sequence.list /data/split_dir
   ```

 ### Output (`-o`)
 There will be four folders generate under the path set by `-o`, default is current workdir.
-And two important file
+Moreover two important files that combine all predictions from these tools.

 **FOLDER**: store the results from each tools
 1. bacphlip